The Sylvaneth are the children of Alarielle, the Everqueen, the goddess of life.

 Or simply to project potential power.

-To resume, a Sylvaneth warband would most likely have a Kurnoth Huntmaster as a leader, at least a Kurnoth armed with Greatbow and one with Scythe (one of them could be the leader) and a group of Dryads, Tree-Revenants and Spite-Revenants depending on personal preference.
+To resume, a Forest Stalker warband has few options for leaders, like an Arch-Revenant or an Huntmaster, at least a Kurnoth armed with Greatbow and one with Scythe (one of them could be the leader) and a group of Dryads, Tree-Revenants and Spite-Revenants depending on personal preference.

 Dryads are quicker and have more wounds allowing for an efficient screening for the big boys.